omarchouman/data-structures-and-algorithms/README.md

 ## Stack Data Structure
 ---
-Stack is a linear data structure that follows FILO (First In Last Out) mechanism.
+Stack is a linear data structure that follows the FILO (First In Last Out) mechanism.

 3 basic operations are performed in a stack:
 - Push: Adds an item to the stack (top + 1)